Start-ups and Experts Connect through THI’s “Connect the Dots” Online Mentoring Program

 November 17, 2022

-This online mentoring program is building stronger ties between experts in the United States and promising startups in Greece.
-Danielle Harrison is a Greek Diaspora mentor with a technology communications background living in the United States and Pavlos Vasileiadis is a mentee whose travel industry startup Upiria is based in Greece.
+Danielle Harrison is a Greek Diaspora mentor with a technology communications background living in the United States.
+Pavlos Vasileiadis is a mentee whose travel industry start-up Upiria is based in Greece.

 Danielle was delighted to help Pavlos.
 She became excited about Upiria’s prospects from the first moment they spoke.
 Both have benefitted from their ongoing conversations.

-In addition to Greece – Pavlos was born and raised there and Danielle is a third generation Greek-American – they have entrepreneurial family backgrounds in common.
+In addition to their Greek background – Pavlos was born and raised in Greece and Danielle is a third generation Greek-American – they have entrepreneurial family backgrounds in common.

 Pavlos added, “I met and chatted with 8-10 people, online and in person, including Danielle, with different backgrounds, and it was super helpful.
 I literally have the platform pinned on my browser and I check on it daily.”

-Connect the Dots assisted Pavlos not only with the concrete challenges of his particular startup, but with a powerful transition he is making.
-He has returned to Greece after eight years in the UK where he was in business applications development as an IT consultant.
+Pavlos returned to Greece after eight years in the UK where he was in business applications development as an IT consultant.
 He enjoyed the projects and travelling – but it was time for something different.

-And part of the beauty is that Pavlos is now in ‘give back’ mode, motivated to mentor others.
+Pavlos is now in ‘give back’ mode, motivated to mentor others through Connect the Dots.
 “It’s interesting… I like getting mentored, hearing other people’s opinions – it evolves me as a professional – and I like sharing my knowledge with the next generation.”